chesahkalu/azure_administrator/virtual_network.md

 ## Introduction

-A virtual network is like a digital version of a physical network.
+- A virtual network is like a digital version of a physical network.
 Azure Virtual Network allow different Azure resources to securely communicate with each other, the internet, and on-premises networks.

-When you create a virtual network, your services and virtual machines within your virtual network can communicate directly and securely with each other in the cloud.
+- When you create a virtual network, your services and virtual machines within your virtual network can communicate directly and securely with each other in the cloud.
 You can still configure endpoint connections for the virtual machines and services that require internet communication, as part of your solution.

+- VNs must live within subscription and region, but can span multiple availability zones within that region.
+You can also connect virtual networks to each other, enabling resources in either virtual network to communicate with each other.
+This connection is called `virtual network peering`.
+You can also connect virtual networks to on-premises networks, using a `VPN Gateway` or `ExpressRoute`.

  A typical Azure network design usually has these components:

 - Virtual networks
 - Subnets